- NAME: Judge Judy

 Answer questions and see how you rank against other players.Play Now

-Judge.
-Born Judith Blum, in October 1942, in Brooklyn, New York.
-She attended American University in Washington D.C., and graduated in 1963.
+Judge Judy was born Judith Susan Blum on October 21, 1942, in Brooklyn, New York.
+She attended American University in Washington D.C., graduating in 1963.
 She continued her education at American University's Washington College of Law, where she was the only woman in a class of 126 students.
-She finished her law degree in New York, where she moved with her first husband in 1964.
+She finished her law degree at New York Law School in New York City, where she moved with her first husband in 1964.

-In 1990, Judy's father Murray Blum died, at age 70; his death took a remarkable toll on her marriage to Jerry.
-They divorced - with shocking suddenness.
-A year later, feeling the tug of family ties -- aside from her two children and his three, they now had two grandchildren -- along with the tug of terrible loneliness, Judy and Jerry got remarried.
-After remarrying, Judge Sheindlin settled firmly into a renewed mission to dispense justice firmly and fairly.
+In 1990, Judy's father, Murray Blum, died at age 70; his death took a remarkable toll on her marriage to Jerry.
+They divorced, and a year later, feeling the tug of family ties—aside from her two children and his three, they now had two grandchildren—along with the tug of terrible loneliness, Judy and Jerry remarried.
+Afterward, Judge Sheindlin settled firmly into a renewed mission to dispense justice firmly and fairly.

 In February 1993, Sheindlein was profiled in the Los Angeles Times as a kind of hard-hitting legal super-heroine, determined to make the courts work for the common good.
 The Times piece was quickly followed by a profile on the CBS news program 60 Minutes.
 After her appearance on 60 Minutes, an agent for Judy approached Larry Lyttle, the president of Big Ticket Television, with the idea of doing a courtroom television program.